Restaurants in San Francisco: 3 Key Takeaways

 Bay Area Neighborhoods

-As of 2025, San Francisco boasts on the order of 3,900–4,000 restaurants, bars, and cafes by official count, while the greater Bay Area counts well into the five figures of dining establishments.
+As of 2025, San Francisco has roughly 3,900–4,000 licensed restaurants, bars, and cafés, while broader Bay Area totals run well into the tens of thousands.